-- CH1_D Phase 1: Investigation and design including environmental assessment for coastal erosion structure: \$60,000 - CH1_D Phase 2: Construction of ≈ 250m coastal protection works and beach nourishment: \$3,100,000 - CH1_D Phase 3: Maintenance and nourishment of beach: 1% of capital costs over life of structure
+- CH1_D Phase 1: Investigation and design including environmental assessment and community engagement for coastal erosion structure: \$200,000 - CH1_D Phase 2: Construction of ≈ 200m coastal protection works and beach nourishment: \$2,500,000 - CH1_D Phase 3: Maintenance and nourishment of beach: 1% of capital costs for structure maintenance plus \$10,000 per year for nourishment, over life of structure.

 Phase 1 Investigation and design to occur in 2023, with Phase 2 construction estimated to occur in 2024 (upon completion of the investigation and design).
+Phase 3 will be ongoing following completion of Phase 2.